abpframework/abp/docs/en/Blog-Posts/2021-03-31 v4_3 Preview/POST.md

 ## The Migration Guide

 We normally don't make breaking changes in feature versions.
-However, this version has some small **breaking changes** mostly related to Blazor UI WebAssembly & Server separation. **Please check the [migration guide](https://docs.abp.io/en/abp/4.3/Migration-Guides/Abp-4_3) before starting with the version 4.3**.
+However, this version has some small **breaking changes** mostly related to Blazor UI WebAssembly & Server separation. **Please check the [migration guide](https://docs.abp.io/en/abp/4.3/Migration-Guides/Abp-4_3) while upgrading to the version 4.3**.

 ## Known Issues